-Attendance at conferences, educational meetings, workshops, and institutes must have the approval of the CEO.
+Attendance at conferences, educational meetings, workshops, and institutes must have the approval of the CEO or the Local Area Executive Director.

 Each employee may be permitted to attend conferences as funds permit to cover registration and reimbursement for lodging, meals, and travel.